Dr. Phil. Bernard Porges married Caroline Hirsch from Prague

 of the Religious School in Leipzig (Verwaltungsbericht Israelitische

-and introductory sermon was held on the 3.
-August 1888.
-His introduction
+and introductory sermon was held on August 3,1888.

 into the Religious School was held on the 19.
 August 1888.